pwgbots/linny-r/README.md

 two commands: first change to the Linny-R directory and then tell Node.js to launch the start the Linny-R server.

+> **Note**
-**NOTE:** When configuring Linny-R for a network environment where individual users each have their personal work space (e.g., a virtual drive U:), you must edit this script file, adding the argument `workspace=path/to/workspace` to the `node` command.
+> When configuring Linny-R for a network environment where individual users
+> each have their personal work space (e.g., a virtual drive U:), you must edit this script file,
+> adding the argument `workspace=path/to/workspace` to the `node` command.
-This will instruct Linny-R to create the `user` directory in this workspace directory instead of the Linny-R directory.
+> This will instruct Linny-R to create the `user` directory in this workspace directory
+> instead of the Linny-R directory.

 The `linny-r` directory should contain this file `README.md`, the files `server.js` and `console.js` that will be run by Node.js,